dnlgmz/dnlgmz/README.md

 My personal webiste is <a href="https://www.danieljgomez.net">here</a>.

-- 🔭 My graduate studies is in Computational Biology and Systems Bioinformatics (CBSB) and research has been in multiple areas and fields of Medicine: Tropical Medicine, Medical Microbiology, and Pharmacology, Cell and Molecular Biology, Cancer, Infectious Disease, Bioengineering, Structural Biology, and Genetics.
+- 🔭 My graduate studies is in Computational Multiomics and Bioinformatics (CMB) and my research has been in multiple areas and fields of Medicine: Tropical Medicine, Medical Microbiology, and Pharmacology, Cell and Molecular Biology, Microbiology and Immunology, Cancer Biology, Infectious Disease, Bioengineering, Structural Biology, and now Genetics.
 - Presently, I am doing my thesis research in Exercise multiomics and network biology.

 Research Interests:
-- Exerkines and Exercise Responsomes
+- Exerkines and Exercise
 - Mechanisms that underlie the benefits of exercise (exercise science research)
-- Exercise Biochemistry and Exercise Molecular Biology
+- Exercise Biochemistry, Molecular Biology, and Physiology
 - Precision Medicine to Network Medicine
 - Multi-omics multi-tissue molecular mapping (Tissue- and Organism-Wide Multi-omics)
 - Molecular Bioengineering, Nanotechnology, Nanomedicine, and Cell and Gene Thereapy

 Technique Interests:
 - Genomics and Proteomics, Metabolomics (multiomics), Structural Variations and Predictions
-- Systems Biology
+- Systems Biology and Applications
 - Biological Modeling and Evaluation, Drug Development
 - Data visualization, Data analysis, Data mining
 - Biological and Disease Modeling (AI/ML/DL)